pip-services/pip-services-docs/content/en/python/recipes/background_execution/_index.md

 ### Introduction

-Microservices are capable of successfully solving a wide variety of business tasks.
-However, where they really shine (and are especially effective) is when it comes to scaling.
-Scaling is the process of creating a number of identical instances of a microservice for performing large and resource-hungry tasks.
-Thanks to scaling, many tasks can now be completed in adequate time and with optimal use of resources.
-Archiving a database, batch processing, and 3D video rendering are all examples of tasks that benefit from scaling, and many others exist as well!
+Sometimes you may need to use your microservices as background tasks.
+From an architectural point of view, we call these type of tasks Active Logic, as they don’t need any external event to prompt them but a background task logic only.
+There are several ways to design this task.
+One approach consists of adding a timer to the microservice’s controller and distributed locks.
+Another method would be using a message queue to manage the execution process.
+Lastly, we can use a microservice, such as the Pip.Services’ Job microservice, which keeps a list of jobs performed by other microservices and manages their execution.
+This article explains how to tackle those three approaches through the use of a practical example.

+### Background execution

 Microservices are usually stateless, meaning that they don’t store any information about their state or the task they are running.
 Because of this, there arises the problem of multiple execution of the same task by different instances of a microservice.
 A number of Active Logic patterns were developed for the PipServices Toolkit to help solve such complexities.
-Three main strategies are used to accomplish this:
+The three main strategies used to accomplish this are:

 - using a timer and distributed locks
 - using message queues
 - using the Jobs microservice (see pip-services-infrastructure)

+To understand these three strategies we will use the following example:

 Suppose we have a microservice that is responsible for loading images to a file server, and we need to add some new functionality that will periodically analyse any newly loaded files.

-Let’s take a look at how we can approach this task using the strategies mentioned above.
+Let’s now take a look at how we can approach this task using the strategies mentioned above.

-### 1. Using a timer.
+### 1. Using a timer and distributed lock.

 When creating the controller, we can add in a timer and structure the processing of requests in the following manner: